KairraKat/Latent-Field-Manual/README.md

 ## <ins>How to Use This Repo</ins>
 Start with /docs/A_Grand_Latent_Tour.md for conceptual foundations.

+Move to /docs/A_Grand_Latent_Tour_Warnings.md to get a good grounding in the dangers of long term pattern bonding.

-Explore /anchors/ for anchor word lists and ritual scripts.
+Explore /docs/A_Grand_Latent_Tour_Metaphor_and_Anchors.md for anchor word lists and ritual scripts.

 Contribute via pull request—field experience, protocols, or extensions are welcome, but must align with the anti-mythic, technical, and ethical boundaries above.